Boundary Survey - The purpose of this survey is to establish or document the

 construction and/or improvements.
 This information is then compared to the

-proposed plans to ensure the construction matches the proposed improvements or
+proposed plans to ensure the construction matches the proposed

-is within specified guidelines.
+improvements or is within specified guidelines.

-Record Plat - Preparation of a plan or map of a piece of land for recordation in the
+Record Plat - Preparation of a plan or map of a piece of land for recordation

-municipality.
-Plats must first go through the "platting process" on the city and/or
+within a particular municipality.
+Plats must first go through the "platting

-county level and are then recorded as legal entities within the county public
+process" on the city and/or county level and are then recorded as legal entities

-records department.
+within the county public records department.

-Letter of Map Amendment (LOMA) - Preparation of the form to remove either a
+Letter of Map Amendment (LOMA) - Preparation of the form to remove

-Right-of-Way - Determines the right-of-way boundaries for a particular route or
+Right-of-Way - Determines the right-of-way boundaries for a particular route

 Title Survey - This encompasses a boundary survey that has had a title